wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/177-extracts-from-minute-from-anderson-to-anthony.md

 ---
+doc_date: '1982-01-26'
+doc_num: 177
+doc_order: 177
+naa_refs:
+- naa_barcode: 11557133
+  naa_control_symbol: 1982/1381 PART 3
+  naa_series: A1313
+  reference: '[NAA: A1313/113, 8211381, iii]'
-title: "177 Extracts from Minute from Anderson to Anthony"
+title: Extracts from Minute from Anderson to Anthony
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9046
 vol_id: 23
-doc_date: 1982-01-26
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 177 Extracts from Minute from Anderson to Anthony

 Canberra, 26 January 1982